InterweaveCloud/terraform-aws-ubuntu-desktop-vm/README.md

 #### Security

 - Spot instance security group only allows [SSH](https://www.ucl.ac.uk/isd/what-ssh-and-how-do-i-use-it#:~:text=SSH%20or%20Secure%20Shell%20is,web%20pages)%20and%20share%20data.), [VNC](https://discover.realvnc.com/how-to-use-vnc-connect-remote-desktop-software#:~:text=VNC%20stands%20for%20Virtual%20Network,right%20in%20front%20of%20it.) and [RDP](https://www.techtarget.com/searchenterprisedesktop/definition/Remote-Desktop-Protocol-RDP#:~:text=What%20is%20remote%20desktop%20protocol,their%20physical%20work%20desktop%20computers.) inbound access from IP addresses specified by the user.
-This ensures that only specific IP addresses are allowed access.
-- Spot instance security group allows full outbound access so that the instance has full access to the internet.
 - A key pair is generated to allow authentication when accessing the instance using port 22(SSH).

 #### Instance Configuration